MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

 ### Translating Language Into Code

-When it comes to turning language into code, implementation is easy.
+The process of translating human language into code is often the easiest.
 Given the task:

 ```
 - Define a function, isEven(), which which takes an integer argument and returns a boolean value